metaodi/openerz/README.md

 If you want to run openerz yourself, here is how to set it up:

 1. Clone this repository: `git clone git@github.com:metaodi/openerz.git`
-1. Switch to the clones repository: `cd openerz`
 1. Run `npm install`
 1. Run `npm start`